redis/redis/TLS.md

 To build with TLS support you'll need OpenSSL development libraries (e.g. libssl-dev on Debian/Ubuntu).

-To build TLS support as Redis built-in:
+To build TLS support as Redis Community Edition built-in:
 Run `make BUILD_TLS=yes`.

 Or to build TLS as Redis module: